chkwon/VariationalInequality.jl/doc/index.rst

     F(y)^T (x-y) >= 0 \qquad \forall x \in X

-where the set X is defined by equalities and inequalities.
+where the set :math:`X` is defined by equalities and inequalities.